Local workers - Age structure - Mining

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the age structure of the Mining workforce in Cardinia Shire in 2016 compared to Victoria shows that there was a higher proportion of people in the younger age groups (15 to 44 years) and a lower proportion of people in the older age groups (45 years and over).
+Analysis of the age structure of the Mining workforce in the Lismore City in 2016 compared to New South Wales shows that there was a lower proportion of people in the younger age groups (15 to 44 years) and a higher proportion of people in the older age groups (45 years and over).

-The major differences between the age structure of the Mining workforce in Cardinia Shire and Victoria were:
+The major differences between the age structure of the Mining workforce in the Lismore City and New South Wales were:

-The largest changes in the age structure of the Mining workforce in Cardinia Shire between 2011 and 2016 were:
+The largest changes in the age structure of the Mining workforce in the Lismore City between 2011 and 2016 were: